 4. Vermeer was relatively unknown until the 19th century

-Fourth fact, during his lifetime, Vermeer entertained moderate success as a professional painter.
+The fourth fact is that during his lifetime, Vermeer entertained moderate success as a professional painter.
 He was a member of the local painter’s guild but with his death, his name was forgotten.
 Until the 19th century, many of his works were thought to be by other artists, until French art critic Théophile Thoré Burger rediscovered him.

 5. He painted one of the most famous artworks in history

-Fifth fact, Vermeer’s most famous painting is Girl with a Pearl Earring.
+Vermeer’s most famous painting is Girl With a Pearl Earring.
 The “Mona Lisa of the North” is a symbol of a specific genre called tronie, a painting that depicts a so-called human type, an anonymous sitter who sometimes has an exaggerated expression or unusual and flamboyant costume.
 Vermeer’s mastery over light is once again evident in the softness of the girl’s gaze and the shine of the pearl earring.